Work 2.0 and Computer Vision benchmarks available now

 One of the most overlooked measures of smartphone performance is the speed of the storage.
 No matter how fast the processor, when the storage is too slow you get a laggy, stuttering experience.
 The PCMark for Android Storage benchmark measures storage performance in three key areas.

 Internal Storage is where your apps save private data such as settings, user data, and other sensitive app files.
 The Android default cache directory is also in the internal storage.
-The internal storage performance of your device dtermines the startup time and smooth running of your apps.
+The internal storage performance of your device determines the startup time and smooth running of your apps.

 External Storage is used to save public data such as documents, photos, videos, and non-sensitive app files.
 Depending on the device, external storage can be removable or built-in.
 External Storage performance most commonly impacts your experience when loading and viewing media files.